sap-tutorials/developer-advocates/tutorials/devtoberfest2026-fun-week1-scavenger-hunt-bonus/devtoberfest2026-fun-week1-scavenger-hunt-bonus.md

 parser: v2
 ---

-# 🟡 Devtoberfest 2026 - Week 1 - Scavenger Hunt
+# 🟡 Devtoberfest 2026 - Week 1 - Scavenger Hunt - BONUS

 <!-- description --> This is the tutorial for the extra bonus for the Scavenger Hunt.